Nautilus-X

+The project was cancelled in favour of other projects due to budget constraints.

 Objectives

 The original goal of Nautilus-X was to be a stopover to long-term missions for the Moon or Mars.
 To ease route planning of the whole mission, the station would be placed at the Lagrange point L1 or L2 of the Moon or Mars, depending on which location is to be visited.

 It would also have served as an emergency station and hospital for current mission crews.